 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 Ready to buy hair extensions?
-Take a look at the matrix above for our top recommendations.
+Take a look at the product list above for our top recommendations.
 For more on how to choose and wear hair extensions, just keep reading.

 Unlike sewn or glued salon extensions, at-home hair extensions use clips or pins to attach to your natural hair, which means you can put in your extensions and take them out in a hurry.
 You can wear your extensions one day, then go back to your natural hair the next.